-- This syllabus is available on the Syllabus and Schedule page in our Blackboard course. - The course calendar is available on the Syllabus and Schedule tab. - The course is organized into sixteen weeks.
-Each week has its own folder on the Course Content page in our Blackboard course. - A weekly overview is provided for each week.
+- This syllabus is available on the Syllabus page in our Blackboard course. - The course is organized into sixteen weeks.
+Each week has its own folder on the Course Content page in our Blackboard course. - Be sure to check each weekly folder for due dates.
+Some assignments must be completed during class time and may not be completed outside of class.